 Open Windows Explorer and navigate to the folder that contains the files.
 Click on the address bar to reveal the folder path.
 Note the drive letter (we’ll need it in Step 3), in this case it’s G, and then copy the folder path (we’ll use it in Step 4).

-Step 3: In MS DOS Navigate to the Drive
+Step 3: In CMD Navigate to the Drive

 Head back to command prompt and type the drive letter and a colon.
 This is the drive you noted in Step 2.
 The drive that contains the folders that contains my files is drive G. So I’ll type G, colon.